FELIX23/GettingandCleaningData/CodeBook.md

 Create a second, independent tidy data set with the average of each variable for each activity and each subject

 Steps:
--Deselect Activity Name from Complete_Data
+- Deselect Activity Name from Complete_Data
--Aggregate data to summarize the mean values of variables per subject and Activity -Add the Activity Name to the data set
+- Aggregate data to summarize the mean values of variables per subject and Activity
+- Add the Activity Name to the data set
 - Write txt with the data set